 Lubricating material that will not break down under the heat generated by hot water, used on moving parts in faucet assemblies.

 Lamp component that holds light bulbs and connects the lamp cords to the switch.
 Always unplug the lamp fixture before attempting any repairs.

-Mixed with powdered patch or grout product to produce a strongly bonded material.
+Mixed with a powdered patch or grout product to produce a strongly bonded material.
 It is important to mix while adding small amounts of liquid to the powdered material or you can easily get a mixture that is too soupy.

 Rough wood strips approximately ¼" x 1 ½" that come in varying lengths.
-Used as a support surface for plaster walls, as shimming material and as tack strips for temporarily holding down plastic and building paper.
+Used as a support surface for plaster walls, as shimming material and tack strips for temporarily holding down plastic and building paper.

 Any permanent ceiling or wall-mounted lighting device.
 Choose light fixtures that match the amp rating of the circuit on which you are installing them.

 Door knob and latch used on passage doors.
 Most lock sets are adjustable and will fit any standard door.
-To be certain that a replacement will fit your door, measure its thickness and the distance from the edge of the door to the center of the circular hole that held the old Lock Set.
+To be certain that a replacement will fit your door, measure its thickness and the distance from the edge of the door to the centre of the circular hole that held the old Lock Set.
 Take these measurements with you and check that the replacement Lock Set will fit.